Structure and energy transfer in homogeneous turbulence below a free surface: Conclusions

 Other notable aspects that are outside the scope of the present work deserve attention.
 In particular, the essentially non-homogeneous and anisotropic character of near-surface turbulence implies that 3D measurements are required to close the inter-scale energy budget.
 This is highly challenging as the Kolmogorov and integral scales need to be simultaneously resolved; it can be achieved, however, with advanced imaging approaches \citep{knutsen_inter-scale_2020}.
 Moreover, surface contamination may play a key role in the coupling of the sub-surface velocity to the surface divergence: Marangoni stresses induced by surfactant concentration gradients alter the structure of the divergence field \citep{mckenna_role_2004,shen_effect_2004}.
 Dedicated experiments are required to reach a predictive understanding of such processes.
-In general, when the surface deformation becomes large, its dynamics are two-way coupled with the turbulence dynamics underneath \citep{brocchini_dynamics_2001,savelsberg_experiments_2009,smeltzer_experimental_2023}.
-Future measurements simultaneously capturing the surface deformation and the sub-surface velocity shall elucidate this interplay of surface energy, wave energy and turbulence energy.
+Further, when the surface deformation becomes large, its dynamics are two-way coupled with the turbulence dynamics underneath \citep{brocchini_dynamics_2001,savelsberg_experiments_2009,smeltzer_experimental_2023}.
+Future measurements involving more highly-deformed surfaces will elucidate this interplay of surface energy, wave kinetic energy and turbulence energy.

 \backsection[Supplementary data]{ A video of the vorticity fields at each Reynolds number is available as supplementary material.}

 \backsection[Funding]{Funding from the Swiss National Science Foundation (project \# 200021-207318) is gratefully acknowledged.}